VictorAdeB/daisyui-sample-portfolio-website/README.md

 # 🌐 Personal Portfolio Website

 Welcome to a sample **Personal Portfolio Website**!
-This is a responsive, single-page portfolio that showcases my projects and contact information.
-This is built to try out netlify form and daisy ui.
+This is a responsive, single-page portfolio that showcases projects and contact information.
+This is built to try out Netlify form and Daisy ui.

 ## ✨ Features